-- More dental loss.
+- More tooth loss.

-Certain viruses such as Human Immunodeficiency Virus (HIV) can cause periodontal diseases by weakening our immune system.
+Certain viruses such as the human immunodeficiency virus (HIV) can cause periodontal disease by weakening our immune system.

-Some medications significantly decrease salivary flow which is not good because of the protective role of saliva.
+Some medications significantly decrease salivary flow which is bad for our oral health.
 These include antihypertensives, narcotic analgesics, some tranquilizers and sedatives and antihistamines.

 Some medications may be a contributing factor to gum disease.
 Nifedipine, Cyclosporine and Phenytoin can cause gum swelling.